-Looking for the prettiest highlights for a gorgeous dark skin tone?
-There's a heap of hair colour highlights for dark skin that will perfectly complement your complexion!
-Let's look at some of the different shades on offer...
+Looking for picture perfect highlights to grace your gorgeous dark skin tone?
+Read on for ideas on hair highlights for dark skin that will complement your complexion!

-Dark skin looks fantastic with a few strategically-placed blonde highlights over dark hair.
-Some of your options involve buttery blonde or champagne sections placed where the sun would naturally hit the hair, and help to bring radiance to your face.
+Dark skin looks fantastic with a few strategically-placed blonde highlights placed through dark hair.
+Some of your options involve buttery blonde or champagne sections placed where light would naturally hit the hair, and help to bring radiance to your face.

 Ask your stylist whether you have warm or cool tones in your skin, which will help you choose the best blonde highlights for your hair.
 Light ash can work well when used as highlights for black hair and brown skin with cooler undertones.

 Alternatively, if you really want to stand out, you could embrace some colour contrasting with an all-over platinum blonde look.
-Visible roots are also now a popular hairstyle trend, so a few inches of grow-out is a look of its own if you want to be low maintenance with your colour!
+Visible roots are also now a popular hairstyle trend, so a few inches of grown out roots is a look of its own if you want low maintenance with your colour!

-Here are a few of the most flattering brunette highlights for different dark skin tones:
+Here are a few of the most flattering shades of brown highlights for different dark skin tones:

-Light brown skin: from caramel to dark honey and even vibrant cherry red, light brown skin is showcased with red and orange warm highlights, which help to make your complexion glow.
+Light brown skin tonesFrom dark honey and even vibrant cherry red, light brown skin is showcased with red and orange warm highlights, which help to make your complexion glow.
 For those making their first venture into lightening, caramel highlights for dark skin tones can be a gentler approach.

 Bright hair colours for dark skin tones